Recommended hardware

 After Qubes starts for the first time, when sys-net

-fails to start, follow the instructions below for the Lenovo ThinkPad T490 (with 8th-generation Intel Core processor), but only for the dom0:00_1f.6
+fails to start, follow the troubleshooting instructions for “Unable to reset PCI device”, but only for the dom0:00_1f.6

 Ethernet device.